M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ### **Create Connected**
 - Fixed Create Connected Dreams and Desire Catalyst tags, so catalyst now work
 - Removed Sanding Catalyst Recipe, due to it not being functional
+- Updated Dreams and Desires Catalysts' Tooltips so players know how to use them
 ### **Delightful**
 - Adjusted Nut Milk to produce fluid instead of bucket
 ### **Dreams & Desires**